lucasrochalopes/todo-list/README.md

 # todo-list
-A JS example of TODO list using js events, json and browser storage, based on rocketseat example js course.
+A JS example of a 'to do' list using js events, json and browser storage, based on rocketseat example js course.